Spanish Body Parts: Vocabulary and Idioms

 Did you know that you communicate 90% of your thoughts and feelings nonverbally, through your body language?
 That’s quite a lot to say without saying anything!
 If you plan on taking a trip to a Spanish-speaking country, you don’t want to get caught saying something silently that you really don’t mean.
 In this blog post, we’ve got you covered—we’ll explore everything related to the body in Spanish, like vocabulary and idiomatic expressions, as well as cultural tips on nonverbal communication.

 The Spanish-speaking world, known in linguistics as the hispanosphere, is bursting at its seam with a variety of slang.
-The Spanish body parts vocabulary provides a variety of slang.
-These can differ in each country, so we will just focus only on the general words used and understood in every hispanophone (Spanish-speaking) culture.
+These, of course, differ in each country, so we will focus only on the general words used and understood in every hispanophone (Spanish-speaking) culture.
 With an excellent basic foundation in understanding, you will be able to learn the relevant slang words much quicker and improve comprehension more efficiently by asking questions.
 Let’s look at some Spanish body parts!

 The Human Body

 Learning idioms is vital when communicating with the natives of a foreign country.
 They are the informal, figurative language we use in daily life that express feelings or situations in a phrase whose meaning doesn’t immediately stand out.
 For example, in English, we say “Hold your horses!” when we want to express the idea that the other person needs to wait.
 Clearly, we are not asking them to hold back their actual horses!
 This is informal, figurative (non-literal) language.
 To truly understand the conversation and the culture of a hispanophone country, we must be aware of these figurative phrases exist.
 Also, don’t be afraid to ask about them when you hear a strange phrase pop up!

 Watch out! (¡Ojo! / ¡Cuidado!) – put your index finger to your eye and hold or tap just below